Optim-Lab/U-VAE/README.md

 # Impute Missing Entries with Uncertainty (U-VAE)
-This repository is the official implementation of `Impute Missing Entries with Uncertainty' (AAAI, 2026).
+This repository is the official implementation of 'Impute Missing Entries with Uncertainty' (AAAI, 2026).
 > **_NOTE:_** This repository supports [WandB](https://wandb.ai/site) MLOps platform!

 ## Overview